+Our platform captures individual DNA and RNA molecules that range from less than 20 bases to more than 1 kilobase as an input.
+Our tSMS technology can perform sequencing analysis on short read as well as long read DNA samples.
+Unlike many other sequencing platforms, minimal amounts of sample preparation are required to use our tSMS technology.
+In addition, our system does not require the routine PCR amplification needed by most NGS systems, thereby avoiding systematic amplification bias.
 Our system still requires isolation and preparation of DNA or RNA samples; however, our system is adaptable to most purification and preparation kits and techniques that are currently available in the market and no additional or special steps are required to prepare the samples for sequencing.

-Our platform offering single molecule resolution is unique because it combines a patented fluorescencebased optical detection apparatus with a precision microfluidics and thermal control system to perform sequencing-by-synthesis reactions.
-Notably, a limitation of an optical-based detection system is longer sequencing times compared to non-optical sequencing platforms.
-Furthermore, as with any short read-length platform, a common challenge is to generate reads that must be long enough to provide sufficient information to unambiguously place them on a known template sequence, or to generate unambiguous overlaps to reconstruct the sequence if no template is available.
-Moreover, our real time image processing software, supplemented with a powerful machine learning module, overlays the images to produce sequence information for individual molecules as an output.
+The platform combines a patented fluorescence-based optical detection apparatus with a precision microfluidics and thermal control system to perform sequencing-by-synthesis reactions.
+The limitation of an optical-based detection system is longer sequencing time compared to non-optical sequencing platforms.

+Furthermore, as with any short read-length platform, the reads must be long enough to provide sufficient information to unambiguously place them on a known template sequence, or to generate unambiguous overlaps to reconstruct the sequence if no template is available.

-In sum, we believe that our tSMS platform offers the following critical advantages over existing technologies:
+The real time image processing software, supplemented with a powerful machine learning module, overlays the images to produce sequence information for individual molecules as an output.
+We believe that our tSMS platform offers critical advantages over existing technologies as follows:

 - Minimal Sample Preparation Preserves the sample integrity, and avoids the bias and errors in the sequence data output; - Greater Sensitivity our unique, amplification and library-free sequencing technology enables detection of subtle changes in molecular profiles that we believe are undetectable with other methods; - High Accuracy Each molecule is sequenced individually without the need for phasing, which provides an accurate dataset across a broad range of molecular inputs; and - Seamless Flexibility Provides the ability to control throughput and apply diverse applications.
-The tSMS platform has the ability to scale the throughput across a range of small to large sample projects.
+The tSMS platform has the ability to scale the throughput across a range of small to large projects.